·

 Step 5: Validate against YouTube search results.

 Before committing to a keyword, search for it on YouTube.
 If the top results are from channels with millions of subscribers, that keyword may be too competitive for a new channel.
 If the top results are low-quality, outdated, or poorly optimized, you have an opening.
 Look for keywords where you can realistically rank in the top 5 within 90 days.
+Run your shortlist through our keyword finder tool to check ranking difficulty before you commit a full video to it.
 For a deeper keyword validation process, see the YouTube keyword research guide.

 The entire process, from seed keyword to prioritized content plan, takes under an hour with the right tool.
 Without one, the same work takes a full day and produces a less organized result.